MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/overview-for-developers.md

 - [Resource Manager](how-manage-user-assigned-managed-identities.md?pivots=identity-mi-methods-arm)
 - [REST](how-manage-user-assigned-managed-identities.md?pivots=identity-mi-methods-rest)

-After you create a user assigned managed identity, take note of the `clientId` and the `principalId` values that are returned when the managed identity is created.
+After you create a user-assigned managed identity, take note of the `clientId` and the `principalId` values that are returned when the managed identity is created.
 You use `principalId` while adding permissions, and `clientId` in your application's code.

 ## Configure App service with a user-assigned managed identity